bentoml/bentoctl/docs/customizing-deployments.md

-Check the `main.tf` file an you will see resources like `aws_lambda_function`, `aws_cloudwatch_group`, `aws_iam_role` etc. These resources are already configured for you but you can c modify them or even add your own resources (check out the next section for an example).
+Check the `main.tf` file an you will see resources like `aws_lambda_function`, `aws_cloudwatch_group`, `aws_iam_role` etc. These resources are already configured for you but you can modify them or even add your own resources (check out the next section for an example).

 Once `main.tf` is generated bentoctl does not perform any modifications on that